vaibhavpec2012/ECE1512-Digital-Image-Processing-Homework-3/README.md

 Code Files:

 1. ECE1512_HOMEWORK3-by-VAIBHAV GUPTA_V2: Contains the complete upto date code.
-However, the print command for long model summaries has been ommited.
-This has been done becuase GitHub removes teh scroll for long prints from a jupyter notebook and prinst the complete information.
-In case one does not to scroll through that information this version is to be used.
+However, the print command for model summaries has been ommited.
+This has been done because GitHub removes the scroll for displaying long outputs from a jupyter notebook and displays the complete information.
+In case one does not to want to scroll through that information this version is to be used.

-2. ECE1512_HOMEWORK3-by-VAIBHAV GUPTA: Contains the complete upto date code along with the print commands for the long model summaries.
+2. ECE1512_HOMEWORK3-by-VAIBHAV GUPTA: Contains the complete upto date code along with the print commands for model summaries.